bxartur/Random-maze/README.md

 # Random maze
 Python program, that generates random maze (as list of lists) with solution and gives hints what can be changed to make maze more interesting.

-Required libraries: pygad, turtle, numpy, random.
+Required libraries to run this project: pygad, turtle, numpy, random.

 # Main steps
 1. Generating random maze that has only one path from start to end